r-spatial/link2GI/docs/articles/link2GI4.md

   plus
   [`runOTB()`](https://r-spatial.github.io/link2GI/reference/runOTB.md)
   should continue to work (best-effort).
-- The introspection API is stable as long as OTB provides a parseable `Parameters:` section.
+- The Self-describing API is stable as long as OTB provides a parseable `Parameters:` section.

 ### Deprecations (explicit list)